Anglo-Spanish War (1654–1660): Madrid treaties

-Spain during this time was politically, economically and militarily weakened by the decades of war on multiple fronts and infighting.
-Charles II saw ideal opportunities for two eventual peace treaties signed at Madrid, both of which were favourable to England.
-Firstly the 1667 treaty was received with great satisfaction by English statesmen and merchants in terms of trade.
-With Portugal's restoration secure the British Brigade was subsequently disbanded but England's holdings in the Caribbean were left unsettled.
-Nevertheless, it was a big step for peace between the two kingdoms.
+Spain during this period had been weakened politically, economically, and militarily by decades of war on multiple fronts and internal conflict.
+Charles II thus saw ideal opportunities which led to two peace treaties at Madrid, both of which were favourable to England.
+The first, the Treaty of Madrid (1667), was beneficial to England for its commercial provisions, and was welcomed by statesmen and merchants alike.
+With Portugal's restoration secured, the English expeditionary force in Portugal was subsequently disbanded, although England's Caribbean possessions remained unsettled.